 - If there are rows that are duplicates, apart from the value column, this will cause errors. - New columns are added at the right end.
 You can change the column order with Reorder Cols. - You can merge the new columns into a single column with Concat Cols. - The opposite of Spread is Gather.

 2.3.42 Stack

-Stack the rows from inputs, one on top of the other.
+Merge rows from inputs, one on top of the other.

-Stacking these two datasets by the ID column in each:
+Stacking these two datasets: